 The Intelligent current measuring clamp EmCheck® ISMZ I is a mobile tool for detecting line-based parasitic currents in industrial plants.
-It detects values by its own, evaluates and records data.
+It detects values by its own up to a frequency of 20 kHz, evaluates and records data.

 The integrated intelligence is innovative.
 It allows first surveys and hence first estimations of EMC susceptibility of plants without requiering special tools.